goFrendiAsgard/zaruba/README.md

 ![meme](docs/images/solution-meme.png)

-In Zaruba, you can think of [tasks](docs/core-concepts/task/README.md) as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-A task can have many [dependencies](docs/core-concepts/task/define-task-dependencies.md).
+In Zaruba, you can think of [tasks](docs/core-concepts/task/README.md) as [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph). __A task can have many [dependencies](docs/core-concepts/task/define-task-dependencies.md)__.
 And Zaruba will always run the dependencies first before running your tasks.

-Zaruba also lets you link [task environments](docs/core-concepts/task/task-envs/README.md) to system environments.
+Zaruba also lets you __link [task environments](docs/core-concepts/task/task-envs/README.md) to system environments__.
 This allows you to configure your applications as a single system.

 Let's see the following example: